briank-git/dsci100-pl-demo-course/README.md

 - Otherwise writing autograder tests in PrairieLearn is relatively straightforward and similar to tests in current worksheets and tutorials
 - Appears that manual grading is done by picking a submission from a question's manual grading queue, one queue per manual graded question
 - Able to easily share questions that are language agnostic between Python and R exams
+- Scheduling exams requires manual editing of a JSON file and order matters if certain students need a different exam time

 ## Demo Workspace (Tutorial) Notes
 - Multiple code references to AWS services (s3, ec2), currently workspace host is running locally in a dev mode setup not meant for many users (maybe ~100 max) and scaling to run hundreds of workspaces using only our hardware may require some changes to PL code, research needed
 - Currently issue with uids not matching between host and workspace (i.e. jupyterlab), permission denied when trying to save, create, rename
+	- Workspace Docker volumes are created with root ownership
-- Configuration barely documented (had to dig into code to figure out certain config options)
+- Configuration barely documented (had to dig into code to figure out/debug certain config options)
-- Need to write custom autograder
+- Potentially will need a custom autograder